Rhymlore/htcondor-web/experimental/ospool/byoc/bridges2.md

 - 123 is the JOB_ID assigned by the access point to the placed job.
 - Placing the job with the annex name specified means that the job won't run anywhere other than the annex.
-- Note that the annex name does say anything about Bridges 2; it is simply a label for the Bridges 2 resources we will be provisioning in the next step.
+- Note that the annex name does say anything about Bridges-2; it is simply a label for the Bridges-2 resources we will be provisioning in the next step.

 ##### 3. Lease the Resources

-To run your job on Bridges 2, you will need to create an "annex" there;
+To run your job on Bridges-2, you will need to create an "annex" there;
 an annex is a named set of leased resources.
-The following command will submit a request to lease an annex named `example` to the queue named `RM` on Bridges 2.
+The following command will submit a request to lease an annex named `example` to the queue named `RM` on Bridges-2.
 Project `PROJECT_ID` will be charged for resources used (by default, two machines).
 The **text in bold** is emphasized to distinguish it from Bridges-2's log-in prompt.